mohamedmansour/reload-all-tabs-extension/README.md

-# Reload all tabs Extension
+# Reload all Tabs Extension

 This Google Chrome extension reloads or refreshes all tabs.